 - comply to a word limit of 4000 – 6000 words (excluding footnotes)

-- submissions should contain an abstract of approximately 150 words
+- contain an abstract of approximately 150 words

-- all submissions must comply with the most recent edition of the Australian Guide to Legal Citation 3 (AGLC3)
+- comply with the most recent edition of the Australian Guide to Legal Citation 3 (AGLC3).

-The VULJ accepts sponsorship from legal and related organisations who would like to show their support for the Victoria University Law and Justice Journal and our publications.
+We accept sponsorship from legal and related organisations who would like to show their support for the journal and our other publications.

 Expressions of interest